oVirt/ovirt-site/source/uncategorized/devprocess.html.md

 Create a branch for everything you work on

-##### Use Rebase -i
+##### Interactive Rebase

-1. Re-write history!
+You can also rebase interactively.
+This is often used to re-write your own commit objects before pusing them somewhere.
+It is an easy way to split, merge or re-order commits before sharing them with others.
+You can also use it to clean up commits you've pulled from someone when applying them locally.

-2. Modify, split, squash or re-order commits
+For more information on using interactive rebase see <http://book.git-scm.com/4_interactive_rebasing.html>